-In November 2018, Michigan voters approved ballot Proposal 2, a constitutional amendment to “establish a commission of citizens with exclusive authority to adopt district boundaries for the Michigan Senate, Michigan House of Representatives and U.S. Congress, every 10 years.”
-Under the new law, an independent commission of citizens will draw district lines for the Michigan Legislature and Michigan’s members of Congress for the 2022 election.
+In November 2018, Michigan voters amended the Constitution with Proposal 18-2 or the "Voters Not Politicians" ballot proposal, a constitutional amendment to “establish a commission of citizens with exclusive authority to adopt district boundaries for the Michigan Senate, Michigan House of Representatives and U.S. Congress, every 10 years.”
+Now, the Michigan constitution empowers an independent commission of citizens to draw district lines for the Michigan Legislature and Michigan’s members of Congress for the 2022 election and beyond.

-Q: Who will serve on the citizens redistricting commission?
+Q: Who serves on the citizens redistricting commission?

 The constitutional amendment establishes a commission of 13 registered voters randomly selected through an application process.
-Four of those selected will self-identify with the Democratic Party, four will self-identify with the Republican Party, and five will self-identify as unaffiliated with either of those political parties.
+Of the 13 commissioners, four affiliate with the Democratic Party, four affiliate with the Republican Party, and five do not affiliate with either major political party.

-Q: When will the citizens redistricting commission begin meeting?
+Q: When did the citizens redistricting commission begin meeting?

 Q: When will the district lines proposed by the citizens redistricting commission take effect?

-According to the constitutional amendment, the commission will use data from the 2020 federal decennial census to draw district lines that will take effect prior to the 2022 election.
+The commission will use data from the 2020 federal decennial census and citizen input to determine district lines no later than November 1, 2021.
+These district plans will take effect prior to the 2022 primary and general elections.

 Q: What is the citizens redistricting commission timeline?